warthog618/config/README.md

 The sources of configuration parameters are referred to as *getters*.

-A getter must safisfy a simple interface:
+A getter must satisfy a simple interface:

 ```go
 type Getter interface {